 - Hunters are required to hunt from their assigned elevated deer stand.
 All hunters picked for a stand in the morning must hunt in the morning and remain in their stand until 9 a.m.
 Afternoon hunters must be in their assigned stand by 3 p.m.
 With the exception of a personal emergency, a hunter may only leave their stand before 9 am in the morning or before the end of legal shooting time in the afternoon or evening to dispatch a downed deer that the hunter wounded provided that downed deer can be seen by the hunter from their stand.

 - When shotgun hunters are finished hunting for the day, they must return their daily hunting permit to the permit box in the Carpenter Recreation Area parking lot.
 Daily permits must be filled out completely before returning them.

-- During the daily shotgun season lottery, if stand M-PD, PD 1, PD10, PD19, PD26 or PD50 has not been assigned to a Permanently Disabled Hunter, then they will be included in the normal daily lottery drawings.
+- During the daily shotgun season lottery, if stand M-PD, PD 1, PD19, PD26, PD38 or PD50 has not been assigned to a Permanently Disabled Hunter, then they will be included in the normal daily lottery drawings.
 If a PD stand is issued to a non-PD hunter in the morning lottery, the permit for the PD stand must be turned in prior to the noon drawing.

-- During shotgun seasons, archery hunters wishing to hunt from the archery-only stations must check in at the shotgun lottery area in the Carpenter Recreation Area parking lot.
-This can only be done at either the morning or afternoon lottery drawings.
+- During shotgun seasons, archery hunters wishing to hunt from the archery-only stations can use the self-registration tag board system as they do during the regular archery hunting seasons.
+Self-registration will take place at the new Smith Mill parking lot, located directly off of Paper Mill Road.
+The archery tag board is located in the new Smith Mill parking lot.
 Hunter orange must be worn when dates overlap with any Statewide Gun Season, including early October gun seasons!

 - Possession of a loaded firearm, except while lawfully hunting from an assigned deer stand, is prohibited.